Your Year-End Financial Checklist: What To Do in the Final Weeks of 2022

 Make a debt payoff plan.
 To pay off what you owe, make a list of your debts and the interest rates on those debts.
 Focus on paying off debts with the highest rates first, said Larry Sprung, founder and wealth advisor for Mitlin Financial.
 Review how much money you have coming in versus how much is going out to see how much more you can put toward your debt each month.

 Stay on top of student loans.
 Federal student loan borrowers haven’t had to make payments since March 2020 as part of coronavirus relief efforts.
-However, if you have extra cash, making payments now can accelerate your student loan debt payoff, Shepard said.
+Although President Joe Biden’s student debt cancellation plan is ready to go, lawsuits have delayed relief and could derail it entirely.
+Rather than wait to see how that plays out, you can make payments now and accelerate your student loan debt payoff in case your loans are not forgiven.
 The full amount will go to your principal because interest isn’t accruing on loans now.
-If you have continued to make payments since they were suspended in March and are struggling financially now, you may be eligible for a refund, she said.

 Reach out to lenders for help.
 Call your lenders to see what options you have if you’re struggling to make payments.
 “There’s so much at stake that you owe it to yourself to take that chance to pick up the phone,” McClary said.
 You also could reach out to a nonprofit credit counseling agency through NFCC.org to get a free consultation, he said.